doctriam/broku/README.md

 terminal.
 It uses curl commands from Roku, and it allows for easy modification to available controls in a \*.json file.

-I was (and am still sometimes) using [roku-cli](https://github.com/ncmiller/roku-cli) for Roku controls.
+I was using [roku-cli](https://github.com/ncmiller/roku-cli) for Roku controls.
 I highly recommend it for its ease of use, but it didn't have all the commands I was looking for, namely power and volume controls and app buttons.